ssttm169/photomaker/README.md

 <br>

-# Buy me a cup of conffee
+# Buy me a cup of coffee

 The creative process is both challenging and time-consuming.
 If you could buy me a cup of coffee and give me some encouragement, it would help me continue to work hard and produce more valuable content.
 Thank you very much.